eligabilon/wildfly-jms-demo/README.md

 Example of JMS 2 in Java EE using Wildfly 8.2.

-In this example, we start with the out-of-the-box standalone configuration of Wildfly 8.2 and then use the Wildfly CLI to add all of the configuration needed for JMS in Java EE using the embedded HornetQ message broker.
+In this example, we start with an out-of-the-box standalone configuration of Wildfly 8.2 and then use the Wildfly CLI to add all of the configuration needed for JMS in Java EE using the embedded HornetQ message broker.
 We then deploy a Java EE application using Message-Driven beans to receive messages and the (new to JMS 2) injectable `JMSContext` to send messages.

+Wildfly's built in JMS provider is HornetQ.
 After getting a basic configuration working using HornetQ's in-VM transport, we then reconfigure HornetQ to use HTTP Upgrade transport.
 This transport option leverages the HTTP Upgrade capability of the Undertow subsystem.
 HornetQ client connections are established using the HTTP protocol, and then upgraded to utilize the HornetQ wire protocol over the same socket connection.

 # Configuring HornetQ for JMS

+We'll use the JBoss CLI (`jboss-cli.sh`) to do all of our configuration of Wildfly.

 ### Enable the Messaging Subsystem

+The following CLI commands are used to add the messaging subsystem to Wildfly.

 ```
 /extension=org.jboss.as.messaging:add